FedVeca: Federated Vectorized Averaging on Non-IID Data with Adaptive Bi-directional Global Objective: Conclusion and The Future Work

 \section{Conclusion and The Future Work}

-In order to improve the efficiency of federated learning on the Non-IID dataset, this paper proposed an method that is based on FedNova algorithm and controls the number of local SGD iterations on clients to obtain the optimal global training models in each communication round.
+In order to improve the training efficiency of Federated Learning on the Non-IID dataset in communication networks, this paper proposed an method that is based on FedNova algorithm and controls the number of local SGD iterations on clients to obtain the optimal global training models in each communication round.
 We analyze the mathematical relationships between the number of local SGD iterations and the global objective in a round, and design an adaptive control algorithm from this relationship to predict the number of local SGD iterations on each client for the next round.
 Our experimental results confirmed the effectiveness of FedVeca method.
 In the future, we will explore how FedVeca method performs on the models with no-convex loss functions, and assign more effective weights for updating the global model based on the number and feature of samples per client.
+Furthermore, we intend to expand the application of the FedVeca algorithm to the rapidly growing field of Computer Vision (CV), specifically targeting more complex datasets such as CIFAR100 and ImageNet.